coryfklein/coryfklein.github.io/_posts/2020-01-16-utah-orchid-group-buy.markdown

 February 14, 2020: I send out orchid variety preference surveys

-February 15, 2020: Contributions close and I put together the order and send it off to HBI
+February 15, 2020: Contributions close

+February 18, 202: I put together the order and send it off to HBI

 Late February - Early March: The shipment arrives via USPS at my home in Pleasant Grove.
 I will divide the flasks into each individual contributor's allotments and notify everyone when they are ready.
 Unless you arrange otherwise, you will have 3 days to come by my home and pick up your orchids.